lxconan/sample-rust-service/README.md

 * Executing business logic.
 * Exit the function when `exit_signal` is `true`.

-So in the above example, the `run` function will invoke an infinit loop which usually occurs in a business application (E.g. Socket listening and responding).
+So in the above example, the `run` function will invoke an infinite loop which usually occurs in a business application (E.g. Socket listening and responding).
 It will query the `exit_signal` in each iteration and exit the loop once it turns to `true`:

 ```rust
 fn do_some_work(name: String, exit_signal: Arc<AtomicBool>) {